Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Introduction

 The paper is organized as follows.
 Section \ref{sec_model} introduces the stochastic accumulation model in the framework of master equation.
 Section \ref{sec_bc} revisits the cell size distribution of the exponentially growing culture.
-Section \ref{sec_mm} studies the inter-generation dynamics derived from the comprehensive model.
+Section \ref{sec_mm} studies the inter-generation stochastic dynamics derived from the comprehensive model, where the analytic expression of the distribution of added size is shown.
+Section \ref{sec_noise} estimates the noise levels of the experiments.
 Section \ref{sec_ne} reveals the non-equilibrium nature of the cell size control mechanism.
-Section \ref{sec_disc} contains discussions, including brief historical remarks, the connection with the other models, the differences and connections between the statistics in batch culture and mother machine, and the biological implications.
+Section \ref{sec_disc} contains discussions, including brief historical remarks, the connections with the other models, the differences and connections between the statistics in batch culture and mother machine, the noise levels in various growth conditions, and some biological implications.
 Section \ref{sec_cc} gives a summary.